-HTTP Method Description Related dsconfig Example GET Lists the properties of an object when used with a path rep- get-backend-prop resenting an object, such as /config/global-con- figuration or /config/backends/userRoot.
-Can list-backends also list instances objects when used with a path representing a parent relation, such as /config/backends. get-global- configuration-prop

-HTTP Method Description Related dsconfig Example POST Creates a new instance of an object when used with a relation parent path, such as config/backends. create-backend PATCH Updates the properties of an existing object when used with a path representing an object, such as /con-fig/backends/userRoot. set-backend-prop set-global- configuration-prop DELETE Deletes an existing object when used with a path representing an object, such as /config/backends/userRoot. delete-backend
+HTTP Method Description Related dsconfig Example GET representing an object, such as /config/global-configuration or /config/backends/userRoot.
+Can also list objects when used with a path representing a parent relation, such as /config/backends. get-backend-prop list-backends get-global- configuration- prop POST Creates a new instance of an object when used with a relation parent path, such as config/backends. create-backend PUT Replaces the existing attributes of an object.
+A PUT operation is set-backend-prop similar to a PATCH operation, except that the PATCH is determined by determining the difference between an existing set-global- target object and a supplied source object.
+Only those attributes in the source object are modified in the target object.
+The target configuration- prop object is specified using a path, such as /config/backends/userRoot.
+PATCH Updates the attributes of an existing object when used with a path representing an object, such as /config/backends/userRoot.
+See PATCH Example. set-backend-prop set-global- configuration- prop DELETE Deletes an existing object when used with a path representing an object, such as /config/backends/userRoot. delete-backend